Photo Gallery New Location

 5. Not far from Bethsaida is where Jesus walked on the water and calmed the sea.

 Mark 6:45–51: Immediately he made his disciples get into the boat and go before him to the other side, to Bethsaida, while he dismissed the crowd.
 46 And after he had taken leave of them, he went up on the mountain to pray.
 47 And when evening came, the boat was out on the sea, and he was alone on the land.
 48 And he saw that they were making headway painfully, for the wind was against them.
 And about the fourth watch of the night [the last watch before dawn], he came to them, walking on the sea.
 He meant to pass by them, 49 but when they saw him walking on the sea, they thought it was a ghost, and cried out, 50 for they all saw him and were terrified.
 But immediately he spoke to them and said, “Take heart; it is I. Do not be afraid.”
 51 And he got into the boat with them, and the wind ceased.
 And they were utterly astounded.

 Faith Lesson from Bethsaida

-1. Like the healing of the blind man, often Jesus heals in different and strange ways.
-Do we have faith and trust in God regardless of how, or if He chooses to heal?
+1. Like the healing of the blind man, Jesus often heals in different and strange ways.
+Do we have faith and trust in God regardless of how or if He chooses to heal?

 2. Christ cursed the town of Bethsaida because its inhabitants were apathetic, showed unbelief in Christ, and chose not to follow and obey Him.
-Are we oftentimes slow to trust and obey Christ as well?
+Are we often slow to trust and obey Christ as well?